aidanmarler/LocatingSprings/README.md

  - The heatmap shows the number of springs that exist in a certain geologic layer and hydrologic group.

  - Markers can be placed on the map by clicking.
-To remove them, click on them.
+To remove marker, click on it.
 To learn about this point, hover over the marker.